Sci fi virtual reality landscape cyberpunk style 3d render b

 • the climate crisis both domestically and internationally

-• environmental change
+• environmental change and conservation

 • the impact on the planets ecosystems

-• clean energy
+• clean energy and technology

 • alternative energy or renewable energy